shahkamran/ansible-lamp-wordpress/README.md

-# Provision Wordpress Multisite (Network) with LAMP stack on Ubuntu using Ansible Playbooks
+# Ansible provisioning of Wordpress Multisite (Network) with LAMP stack on Ubuntu

 This playbook will install a WordPress multisite network site along with LAMP stack includig Apache, MySQL & PHP on a Ubuntu instance.
 Based on options set in vars/default.yml` variable file, it wil also create a virtualhost on server.